slemire/slemire.github.io/_posts/2020-10-17-htb-writeup-blunder.md

   - cewl
   - bruteforce
   - sudo
-  - shitbox
 ---

 ![](/assets/images/htb-writeup-blunder/blunder_logo.png)

 Blunder was an easy box for beginners that required bruteforcing the login for a Bludit CMS, then exploiting a known CVE through Metasploit to get remote code execution.
-The priv esc is a neat little bypass of the username policy that is supposed to block execution of a new shell as user root.
+The priv esc is a neat little CVE with sudo that allows us to execute commands as root even though the root username is supposed to be blocked.

 ## Portscan